nnamdi-security/cybersecurity-portfolio/lab/nmap-basic-scan.md

 ### Screenshot
 ![Zenmap Scan](../screenshots/zenmap.png)

-Another normal ping scan of the network few hours later discovered all the connected devices I later found out I needed to repeat the scan several times for it to discover all devices on the networks
+Another normal ping scan of the network few hours later discovered all the connected devices.
+I later found out I needed to repeat the scan several times for it to discover all devices on the networks

 ### Screenshot